AmyHruska/amyhruska/README.md

 ### Hi there!👋
-- I guess this is where I talk about my self?
+I guess this is where I talk about my self?
 My work experience prior to my transition to tech included but wasn't limited to: retail, administrative assistant, & home renovation.

+Current hobbies:
+- Artistic welding
+- Computer gaming (Factorio, & RPGs mostly)

 <!--
 **AmyHruska/amyhruska** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.